bhill6/local_llms_examples/Readme.md

 For examples that provide a web interface, it will be available at [http://localhost:7861](http://localhost:7861)

-NOTE: Some of the examples will need to download a relatively large model file (about 5 GB) upon first run.
+NOTE: Some examples will need to download a relatively large model file (about 5 GB) upon first run.